CalderaWP/caldera-js/packages/forms/README.md

 * `onAnyChange` - Function - Callback when any field changes values.
 * `onAnyBlur`  - Function - Callback when any field is blurred.
 * `fieldValues` Object - Current values of all fields
-* `setFieldValue` Function - Function that can set a field's value when supplied `fieldId, newValue`.
+* `setFieldValue` Function - Function that can set a field's optionValue when supplied `fieldId, newValue`.
 * `fieldErrors` Object. - The current field errors.
     - Passed from Formik.
 *`fieldTouched` Object. - The current field errors.